Bfili/Bfili/README.md

 ### Hi there 👋
-My name is Filip and I'm currently a student at the Poznan University of Technology in the field of Automatic Control and Robotics.
+My name is Filip and I'm currently a student at the Poznan University of Technology in the field of Information Technologies with speciality in IoT systems.
+I recently graduated with a Bachelor of Engineering in Automatic Control and Robotics.

 <!--
 **Bfili/Bfili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.